axelcarl/code-challange-2023/README.md

 To get all required modules, run  "npm init".

+To run the script, insert a prefix in the script file and simply run with "node index.js" or "npm run main"

+To run the tests, simply use "npm run test" or "npx jest"

 jest.js is used for unit-testing.

 data.txt is just a copy of the example operators specified in the